Albert Bridge, London: Refurbishment of 2010–2011

 The bridge was closed to motor vehicles on 15 February 2010 for refurbishment and strengthening.
 It was originally expected to remain closed for approximately 18 months, but after the condition of the bridge was found to be worse than expected, it was closed for 22 months.
-All of the timber in the decking as well as the footway that had rotted away were replaced, with additional timber added for strengthening.
+All of the timbers in the decking as well as the footway that had rotted away were replaced, with additional timber added for strengthening.
 Surfaces at the carriageway and pavement decking were replaced.
 New steel structures were added to strengthen the bridge.
 All the lightbulbs were changed to more energy-efficient ones.
 The tollbooths were refurbished.
 All twelve layers of paint were stripped down until the bare metal was exposed, which was repaired and treated before three new coats of paint were added.
-The whole project cost £7.2 million of which the Royal Borough of Kensington and Chelsea provided 25% of the cost and the other 75% was provided by Transport for London.
+The whole project cost £7.2 million, of which the Royal Borough of Kensington and Chelsea provided 25%, the other 75% being provided by Transport for London.

 It re-opened on 2 December 2011, when two dogs named Prince and Albert, from nearby Battersea Dogs and Cats Home, walked across the bridge to open it officially.
 All of the Grade II features were retained.